-American River and Morrison Creek.
+Based on the DOC analysis of aggregate reserves in the region, which was last conducted in the 1980's, other sources of aggregate resources include the American River and Morrison Creek.
 These reserves were considerably smaller than the Cache Creek reserves (less than half) and have been mined subsequent to the last DOC special report.
-An estimate of current remaining reserves outside of Cache Creek at the time of this update are not known, however DOC staff have started an update of the 1980's research.
+An estimate of current remaining reserves outside of Cache Creek at the time of this update are not known; however, DOC staff have started an update of the 1980's research.

-Other sources may also be located within the P-C region, in areas designated as MRZ-3.
-There are other sources of aggregate that have not been These potential deposits were not tested or evaluated by the DOCDepartment of Conservation and their utility has not been established is not known at this time.
-No estimates of the mineral reserves in these other aggregate sources were made by the State in its 1988 classification report.
-These Such other sources of aggregate material include:
+There are other sources of aggregate that have not been tested or evaluated by the DOC and their utility has not been established These other sources of aggregate material include: